jojikubota/TweetRetryAndStats/README.md

 # TweetRetryAndStats
+Tweet Retry and Stats (Spring AOP)

-Implement tweet retry &amp; stats through Spring AOP
+- Implement the retry and stats concerns to a tweeting service.

+Technologies: Spring AOP, Spring IoC